guoqingbao/guoqingbao.github.io/_pages/cv.md

 About
 ======
-**Current:** Research in AI framework optimization & computer vision (2022-):

-Received Shanghai Pujiang Program Award from _Science and Technology Commission of Shanghai Municipality_ for a 2-year research project.

-**Oversea study and research experience** (2016-2022, Sydney University):

-Received Ph.D., half-fee and summer research scholarship from Sydney University.
-The achievement was recognized by the university and placed on the Deans' List of Academic Excellence.
-Successfully led seven group projects, four of them were top projects.

-**Past work experience** (2008-2016):

-9 years' industry experience in design & development of the large-scale multimedia projects, ranging from video streaming, demuxing, transcoding, rendering to commercial software architecture design.
+Since 2022, Dr. Bao has been a Senior Staff Researcher specializing in optimizing ML systems.
+In October 2022, he received the Shanghai Leading Talent (Overseas) award and the Shanghai Pujiang Program Award, leading a 2-year research project in artificial intelligence and heterogeneous computing.
+With extensive experience in university research and industry software engineering, he excels in rapidly prototyping and commercially implementing innovative ideas.
+He has six years of full-time research experience in computer vision, deep learning, and medical informatics, and nine years of industry experience as a senior software engineer in developing and designing large-scale commercial software projects.

-Responsible for architecture design and development of a cross-platform video streaming system in iQiYi.com.
-Designed and implemented the universal video streaming model, the streaming architecture is stably running in hundreds of millions of mobile devices, PCs and smart TVs.
-It supported more than one billion video views per day successfully and stably and promoted more than 6% video view success rate in iQiYi platform since 2014.
+From 2008 to 2016, he played a crucial role in the architecture design and development of a cross-platform video streaming system at iQiYi.com.
+His work included creating and implementing a universal video streaming system that remains in stable operation across hundreds of millions of devices, supporting over one billion daily video views and improving the platform's video view success rate by over 6% since 2014.
+He also pioneered the technical solution for streaming iQiYi's video and advertising content on third-party platforms, leading to a $300 million investment by Xiaomi in late 2014.
+Additionally, he developed a human-machine interaction and video-on-demand solution for early-stage Internet TV (Smart TV), which has been widely adopted by Smart TV and TVBox devices since 2013.

-Designed the technical solution which can stream iQiYi's video & AD content in third-party platforms.
-With the help of this technical solution, China’s top smartphone maker XiaoMi invested 300 million US dollars in iQiYi for video content cooperation at the end of 2014.

-Implemented the human-machine interaction and video-on-demand solution for early-stage Internet TV (Smart TV) using Windows as the simulation platform.
-The pioneer design and solution has been the standard reference for many android streaming clients since 2012.
-The design and streaming solution was widely used by hundreds of millions of Smart TV/TVBox devices since 2013.
+From 2016 to 2021, he achieved academic success as a Master's and PhD student at the University of Sydney, earning high honours, half-fee scholarships, summer research opportunities, and placement on the dean's list.
+He also received PhD and postgraduate supplementary scholarships.
+During this time, he published high-quality scientific papers in the fields of machine learning, pattern recognition, and translational medicine in prestigious journals such as Pattern Recognition, IEEE JBHI and Lancet family journals.

 Education
 ======